Atled9/env/README.md

 * Use `addCube()` to add a cube to your environment

+I built this library to be mutable and scalable because I plan to expand on it.
+I suspect that anyone interested would want to do more than render a few points, lines or cubes.
+So, if you're interested in reading on, I'll explain the details of Env so that you can expand and modify it to your heart's content.

 ## Struct-Based Translation Units, Dynamic Memory, and Data Management

 ENV, short for Environment, is the name of the struct that holds all the data used at the